Kyeame, Tuesday. month:12 26, 2006

 We only believe in writing each Yoruba word in unique way.
 We do not use tone marks in order to give you the freedom to pronounce the words any way you prefer.
 We want as many people as possible to feel comfortable pronouncing Yoruba words with any accent they already have.

 If you don't already speak Yoruba, we encourage you to find a friend who does and learn their pronunciation.
-Your friend will be flattered, and learning their accent will bring you closer together!
+Your friend will be flattered, and learning their accent will bring you and your friend closer together!